robertocolabene/BBModules/QSG/oknotok/readme.md

 ### Behaviour

-OKNOTOK has an internal clock, the clock input it's useful to put in sync the internal clock with an external clock bpm but impulses could not be perfectly synced.
+OKNOTOK has an internal clock, the clock input it's useful to put in sync the internal clock with an external clock bpm but impulses could not be perfectly synced.<br>
-The internal clock can be overclocked,accelerated or slowed down, by overcloking knobs step by step.
+The internal clock can be overclocked,accelerated or slowed down, by overcloking knobs step by step.<br>
-Turning the overclock knob to 1 means having a 100% to have a step overclocked.
+Turning the overclock knob to 1 means having a 100% to have a step overclocked.<br>
-Overcloking knobs also add overload to the sequencer.
+Overcloking knobs also add overload to the sequencer.<br>
-Every step has also a probability knob to switch the out between the voltage selected by the knob and voltage saved from the input or, if a cable is connected, the input signal.
+Every step has also a probability knob to switch the out between the voltage selected by the knob and voltage saved from the input or, if a cable is connected, the input signal.<br>
-Overload changes the behaviour of the sequencer.
+Overload changes the behaviour of the sequencer.<br>
-The voltage output, trigger output, overclock rate, voltage range, step modality will be influenced by overload.
+The voltage output, trigger output, overclock rate, voltage range, step modality will be influenced by overload.<br>